Here is a collection of my favorite Tips for staying cool in heat waves during summer in Seattle.

 - Take a tip from dogs: Inhale/exhale while sticking out your tongue.
 This will help release heat from your body.

-- Keep glass water bottles in car so heat doesn’t extract plastic toxins into water
+- Keep glass water bottles in car so heat doesn’t extract plastic toxins into your water

 - Allow yourself to rest.